websublime/sublime-cli/README.md

 # Important

-After instalation you will need to follow the next steps:
+After installation you will need to follow the next steps:

 - Run command to register on the platform: ```sublime register```
 - After registered please confirm your registration sent by email
 - Now go to websublime.dev login and create your organization.
 Your organization should correspond to the github organization name.
+(WIP)
 - With your organization created please login thru the cli to create your local identity file: ```sublime login```
 - Congrats!
 You are now able to start creating workspaces on your new organization.